ralphv/zoran/README.md

 ### Getting started

-    $ npm install -g node.profiler
+    $ npm install -g zoran

 Simply:

     $ cd /path/to/your/source/root
-    $ node.profiler
+    $ zoran

-and this will run your project in "monitoring" state, after you are done using your project, stop the profiler and look for the node.profiler.json file which will contain performance information.
+and this will run your project in "monitoring" state, after you are done using your project, stop the profiler and look for the zoran.json file which will contain performance information.
 The profiler will also periodically flush the data into the file.

 ### What is collected

-Inside the node.profiler.json you will find an object with parameter names pointing to (file names:function names).
+Inside the zoran.json you will find an object with parameter names pointing to (file names:function names).
 Inside individual objects, you will find two properties: count and total.
 The count will have the number of times this function was called and the total will have the accumulated total time spent in milliseconds.

 ### The command line

-The command line arguments you pass serve the purpose of modifying one or more configuration properties found in [./config.js](http://bitbucket.org/ralphv/node.profiler/src/master/config.js).
+The command line arguments you pass serve the purpose of modifying one or more configuration properties found in [./config.js](https://github.com/ralphv/zoran/blob/master/config.js).
 The format of the arguments is in the form of X=Y, check the next samples.

-    $ node.profiler param=value
+    $ zoran param=value
-    $ node.profiler 'param=value with spaces'
+    $ zoran 'param=value with spaces'
-    $ node.profiler 'array_param=["array element 1", "array element 2"]'
+    $ zoran 'array_param=["array element 1", "array element 2"]'
-    $ node.profiler array_param=element_one,element_two,element_three
+    $ zoran array_param=element_one,element_two,element_three

 Available configuration parameters: